PRIVACY RULES EMPHASIZE IMPORTANCE OF ADVANCE MEDICAL DIRECTIVES

-Stringent new privacy rules make it important that you consider advance medical directives to help direct your future health care.
+Stringent privacy rules make it important that you consider advance medical directives power of attorney to help direct your future health care.
 Under the Health Insurance Portability and Accountability Act (HIPAA) privacy regulations; doctors, hospitals, and other health care providers may no longer discuss health or treatment programs with a spouse, children, or other family members without a signed consent form from the patient.
 In other words, without written consent, even the closest family members will be unable to obtain information on your medical condition.

 Few exceptions to this restricted access exist.
 Access may be allowed without written consent in an emergency situation or where the patient is incapacitated.
 However, the decision will be up to the physician and there is no guarantee that he or she will permit a breach of privacy.